bhubie/talks/making-impossible-states-impossible/slides/slides.md

 -->

 ---

-TODO - Goals of this talk
+layout: statement
+---

-1. new way of thinking about modeling application state
+# New way of thinking about modeling application state

 <!--
-That is the goal of this talk.
-Hopefully you all walk away wth new ways of how you can model application state. which will hopefuly avoid these types of bugs alltogether.
+Goal of this talk is to hopefully - have you all walk away wth new ways of how you can model application state. which will hopefuly avoid these types of bugs alltogether.